forumone/gesso-uswds/README.md

 Please add a comment about the valid reason to disable the ESLint rule(s) in your use case.

 The ESLint config can be changed in the `.eslintrc.js` file.
-Gesso follows the [Airbnb standards](https://github.com/airbnb/javascript/), which are [followed by Drupal](https://www.drupal.org/docs/develop/standards/javascript/javascript-coding-standards) as well.
+Gesso USWDS follows the [Airbnb standards](https://github.com/airbnb/javascript/), which are [followed by Drupal](https://www.drupal.org/docs/develop/standards/javascript/javascript-coding-standards) as well.